drakoni05/node-steam-resources/README.md

 # node-steam-resources

-This is a node wrapper around Steam resources ([Protobufs](https://github.com/SteamRE/SteamKit/tree/master/Resources/Protobufs) and [SteamLanguage](https://github.com/SteamRE/SteamKit/tree/master/Resources/SteamLanguage)) from [SteamKit](https://github.com/SteamRE/SteamKit).
+This is a node wrapper around Steam resources ([Protobufs](https://github.com/SteamDatabase/Protobufs) and [SteamLanguage](https://github.com/SteamRE/SteamKit/tree/master/Resources/SteamLanguage)).
 It's primarily intended for [node-steam](https://github.com/seishun/node-steam) extension module authors.

 # Installation

-1. `npm install git://github.com/seishun/node-steam-resources.git`
-2. Run `npm install` in the `steam-resources` directory to run the `prepublish` script (see [npm/npm#3055](https://github.com/npm/npm/issues/3055)).
-It pulls the Steam resources from SteamKit and requires `svn`.
+1. Run `npm install seishun/node-steam-resources`.
+It fetches the Steam resources and requires `svn`.
-3. If you're going to publish your module, add `steam-resources` to `bundledDependencies` in your `package.json`, since you want to publish with the resources bundled.
+2. If you're going to publish your module, add `steam-resources` to `bundledDependencies` in your `package.json`, since you want to publish with the resources bundled.
 Note that `npm publish` will bundle the dependencies of `steam-resources` as well.
-You could delete `steam-resources/node_modules` manually before publishing, but npm <3 doesn't install dependencies of bundled dependencies automatically.

-If you ever need to update the resources, just run `npm install` in the `steam-resources` directory again.
+If you ever need to update the resources, just run `npm install seishun/node-steam-resources` again.

 # Usage